End-to-end:

 • Universal Content Viewer (UCV)

-When a user clicks on a course title, they land on a Product Detail Page - either for a live or on-demand course.
-These pages provide all the relevant information a user needs to decide whether the content fits their goals.
-Integrating badge awareness here ensured learners were aware of the credentialing opportunity before beginning the course.
-Upon 80% completion of the course, the badge could also be claimed from this page.
+When users clicked a course title, they landed on the Product Detail Page (PDP) for either live or on-demand courses.
+These pages presented essential information to help users evaluate whether the content aligned with their goals.
+By integrating badge visibility here, it ensured users were aware of the credentialing opportunity before starting.
+Upon reaching 80% completion, they could also claim their badge directly from this page.

-The Universal Content Viewer (UCV) is the primary interface for consuming content, whether a course, audiobook, or book.
-It functions like a reader and learning environment combined.
-Since users spend significant time within the UCV, surfacing badge progression here was essential to keeping learners aware of their progress toward completion in real time.
+The Universal Content Viewer (UCV)—the main interface for consuming courses, audiobooks, and books—combines a reader with a learning environment.
+Because users spend significant time in the UCV, I prioritized surfacing badge progression here to keep learners aware of their real-time progress.

-Next, I created a detailed document outlining the necessary UI states for each of the four key pages.
-This helped guide the structure of the low-fidelity wireframes and ensured we accounted for the full range of user scenarios—before, during, and after earning a badge.
+After determining how badging would interact on those four key pages, I created a detailed document defining required UI states across four key pages, which guided the structure of low-fidelity wireframes and ensured coverage of all user scenarios—before, during, and after badge completion.

 A portion of the on-demand product detail page required states.
 Accounting for various states was necessary before beginning low fidelity.